-In principle, the limit in \eqref{large-time} is derived in the proof as an explicit but rather cumbersome expression.
-It can be significantly simplified in a number of special but meaningful cases, as detailed in the theorems below.
-The key ingredient of the emerging formulas is the complex {\em structural function}
+In principle, the limit in \eqref{large-time} is derived in the proof as an explicit but a rather cumbersome expression.
+It can be significantly simplified in a number of meaningful cases, as detailed in the theorems below.
+The key ingredient of the emerging formulas is the complex valued {\em structural function}